War of the Keys: Frederick's counteroffensive

-Frederick cut short his stay in the Holy Land and returned to Italy because of the invasion of Apulia.
+Frederick cut short his stay in the Holy Land and returned to Italy because of the invasion of Campania.
 He landed without warning at Brindisi on 10 June and immediately launched a counteroffensive against the papal forces.
 His army contained returning crusaders, including some Germans who had been forced by storms to dock in Brindisi.
 The south Italian nobility had mostly remained loyal and flocked to his banner.
 Some crusaders, however, refused to fight for him in Italy.
 He dispatched reinforcements to Capua.
 The main papal army immediately began to fray upon receiving news of his return.
 Pelagius requested help from the northern army then besieging Sulmona.
 John of Brienne and Giovanni Colonna lifted the siege and for the first time all of the papal armies converged near Capua.

-In August, Gregory renewed the excommunication of Frederick, Rainald and Berthold.
+Although Gregory never called Frederick a heretic, some of his supporters (such as Codagnello) did.
+In August 1229, he renewed the excommunication of Frederick, Rainald and Berthold alongside a long list of heretical sects.
 He was still trying to lure southern towns into his allegiance.
 On 29 August, after the town of Sora had surrendered but while the garrison in the citadel was still resisting, Gregory confirmed the town's rights.
 On 7 September, he promised Amiterno and Forcona that they could elect their own consuls and podestà if they would declare for him.